AI & Automation For Business Operations 9 min read Updated May 6, 2026

 Setting up forecasting in Odoo

-Strengths: No external integration required, runs on your existing Odoo data, reasonably accurate for standard retail patterns.
+Strengths: No external integration required; runs on existing Odoo data; reasonably accurate for stable retail patterns.

 Path 2: External forecasting service integrated with Odoo